SUBMISSIONS

 GENERAL REQUIREMENTS

 The submitted manuscript should be a text that has not been published nor is it before another journal for consideration, in English.
-We accept original article, case studies and review article.
+We accept original article, case studies and systematic literature review or meta-analysis article.

 Manuscript should contain an original research article in the field of social sciences.
 The systematics are as follow: